jaseemabid/blog/_drafts/compiler.md

 One of the interesting things I learned about compilers is that a symbol table is often unnecessary.
-Typically a symbol table is a mapping from a variable name to the properties of it like the value, type and the line number it was defined.
+Typically a symbol table is a mapping from a variable name to it's properties like the value, type and the line number at it was defined.

 Quoting [AOSA § No Symbol Table][aosa],